sougata-github/devops-crash-course/readme.md

 ### Creating a Docker Image

-A docker image is a special `.docker` file.
+A docker image is a special `docker` file.
 It is a set of instructions telling docker how to build an image for your app.

 Some commands/keywords: